netascode/nac-test/dev-docs/PRD_AND_ARCHITECTURE.md

 ## Executive Summary

 **nac-test** is a Network as Code (NAC) test orchestration framework that provides a unified CLI interface for executing PyATS and Robot Framework tests against network infrastructure.
-The system supports both API-based tests (against controllers like APIC) and Device-to-Device (D2D) SSH tests against network devices.
+The system supports both API-based tests (against controllers like APIC) and Direct-to-Device (D2D) SSH tests against network devices.

 **Key Capabilities:**